-The event database is a database of events that take place during the summer holidays season together with event keywords and metadata.
-Individual recommendations will be derived by matching customer profiles against event keywords, thus ensuring that only relevant recommendations are sent to the customer.
+The event database is a database of events that take place mostly during the summer holiday season together with event keywords and metadata.
+Individual recommendations will be derived by matching customer interest profiles against event keywords, thus ensuring that only relevant recommendations are sent to the customer.
 It is envisaged that recommendations will be sent to data subjects one week in advance with a possible reminder three days before the event takes place.
 The number of recommendations sent is limited to three recommendations per week unless the customer is spending their holidays at the Belgian coast, then they get a daily recommendation.
 The event database will be populated by Westtoer, a public non-commercial organisation.
-Events organised by commercial organisations will not be included in the event list.
-No information or data will be shared with external parties, all processing takes place on Proximus servers (either backend IT or cloud).
+After a first evaluation, the numbers of events in the Westtoer dB could be rather limited, therefore other event sources will be investigated.
+Events organised by commercial organisations can also be included in the event list.
+All event and interest matching processing into a recommendation takes place on Proximus servers (either backend IT or cloud).

-1.3 Customer communication
+1.3 Customer communication journey

 This section provides an overview of envisaged customer communications including an invitation to sign up for the service, the consent form that will be presented to the customer and details regarding the mode of communication.
 Open questions include, how do you effectively present the consent form on a mobile phone?
-How do we move from a traditional paper based approach to one that can be executed remotely.
+How do we move from a traditional paper based approach to one that can be executed online?